-The Rasmussen Reports daily Presidential Tracking Poll for Tuesday shows that 48% of Likely U.S. Voters approve of President Obama's job performance.
-Fifty-two percent (52%) now disapprove.
+The Rasmussen Reports daily Presidential Tracking Poll for Friday shows that 52% of Likely U.S. Voters approve of President Obama's job performance.
+Forty-six percent (46%) disapprove.

-Today’s figures include 23% who Strongly Approve of the way Obama is performing as president and 40% who Strongly Disapprove.
-This gives him a Presidential Approval Index rating of -17 (see trends).
+The latest figures include 34% of who Strongly Approve of the way Obama is performing as president and 35% who Strongly Disapprove.
+This gives him a Presidential Approval Index rating of -1 (see trends).